How to Become a Physicians, All Other in Vermont

 Obtain Vermont licensure or certification

 Vermont may require specific licensing or professional certification for physicians, all others.
-Requirements vary by state — contact the Vermont Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Vermont Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Vermont

-Vermont employs 530 physicians, all others.
+Vermont employs 440 physicians, all others.
+The highest concentrations are in Burlington-South Burlington.

 Physicians, All Other salary range in Vermont